sunfishcode/wasm-reference-manual/WebAssembly.md

 an export in that module to import, but [embedding environments] may provide other mechanisms for resolving imports as well.

+> For example, even though WebAssembly itself does not support overloading of functions or other entities based on their signature, embedding environments may provide imports that do so.
+Or they may ignore any or all of the signature, `kind`, and `export_name`, and any other fields, and resolve imports arbitrarily.
+Two identical imports need not even be resolved to the same entity within an instantiation.

 #### Function Section

 **Opcode:** `0x03`.